Authorities: Kyiv targeted in early morning drone attack

-KYIV, Ukraine (AP) — Ukraine’s capital was targeted by multiple drones in a new attack early Monday, local authorities reported, three days after what they described as one of Russia’s biggest attacks on Kyiv since the beginning of the war.
+KYIV, Ukraine (AP) — Ukraine’s capital was targeted by multiple drones in an attack early Monday, authorities reported, three days after what they described as one of Russia’s biggest assaults on Kyiv since the beginning of the war.

-The Kyiv city administration said on its Telegram account that more than 20 Iranian-made drones were detected over the capital’s air space of Kyiv, and at least 15 of them were shot down.
+Kyiv Mayor Vitali Klitschko said that explosions were heard in two districts, Shevchenkivskyi and Solomianskyi.
+He said also on Telegram that there were no immediate casualties reported, and that the emergency services are working in the area.

-It added that a critical infrastructure point was hit, without giving more details.
-There were no immediate reports of casualties.
+Although the capital seemed the main target of the latest Russian attack, the armed forces said that other places in the country were also targeted.

 Russia has been targeting energy infrastructure, including in Kyiv, as part of a strategy to try to freeze Ukrainians.